waterholeforum/docs/configuration.md

 ## Debug Mode

 The `debug` option in your `config/app.php` configuration file determines how much information about an error is displayed to the user.
+When `true`, it also disables caching of asset bundles and translations.

 By default, this option is set to respect the value of the `APP_DEBUG` environment variable, which is stored in your `.env` file.
 For local development, you should set the `APP_DEBUG` environment variable to `true`.

 > **Danger:** In your production environment, `APP_DEBUG` should always be set to `false`.
 If the variable is set to `true` in production, you risk exposing sensitive configuration values to your forum's users.
+Additionally, your forum's performance will be reduced.

 ## Maintenance Mode